 - Restrict access to cardholder data to authorized personnel only

 - Assign unique IDs to staff members with access to sensitive data using best practices for password encryption, authentication, and login limits

-- Restrict physical access to cardholder data.
-This primarily applies to web-hosting providers, which should limit on-site access to their datacenters to authorized personnel only.
+- Restrict physical access to cardholder data — this primarily applies to web-hosting providers, which should limit on-site access to their data centers to authorized personnel only

-A shared responsibility between web-hosting providers and the merchant’s web development team.
+This is shared responsibility between web-hosting providers and the merchant’s web development team.

-- Web-hosting service providers should routinely test and monitor security systems and processes to ensure the continued safety of sensitive data.
+- Web-hosting service providers should routinely test and monitor security systems and processes to ensure the continued safety of sensitive data

 - Operational security procedures

 Since your e-commerce site handles transactions, hosting companies are interested in keeping personal and financial information secure.
 Would you want to do business with a hosting company that has repeatedly suffered security breaches?

 HTTP and SSL encryption